English 9--Part 1 and 2

 Holocaust/Crimes Against Humanity – GRADE 11-12

 Students will study literature and film.
 Power point presentations will be required.
 Readings will include a Holocaust poetry unit, The Reunion, The Other Victims, Schindler’s List, etc. Films watched will include Defiance, Valkyrie, Uprising, Fatherland, etc. Other genocides may be addressed (Rwanda).
 Holocaust vocabulary is included.

 This course would include approximately one quarter of chronological sampling of science fiction beginning with works of Jules Verne up to contemporary works.
 The second quarter would be dedicated to fantasy literature.
 Suggested authors/works may include, but are not limited to, Science Fiction: excerpts of Jules Verne’s works, H.G.
 Wells, Ray Bradbury, A Hitchhiker’s Guide to the Galaxy, The Hunger Games, Anthem, Fahrenheit 451; Fantasy: The Arthurian legend stories, J.R.R.
 Tolkien (The Hobbit), C.S.
 Lewis (Chronicles of Narnia).

-This is a composition and grammar course offered through Southwest Minnesota State University for college credit: 3 credits of writing and 1 credit of grammar.
-The grammar grade will be determined by a midterm and final; the writing grade will come from six papers and quizzes for the chapters which prepare students to write the papers. **In order for students to be eligible for this course, as seniors they must be in the top half of their class and have a "B" average in English over the past two years.
-Also, some or all of the class may take place before school (7 a.m.).
+This is a writing and research course offered through Southwest Minnesota State University for four college credits.
+Students will write 5-6 short papers and 2 large papers, as well as take quizzes for the chapters from the textbook, which will prepare students to write the papers. **In order for students to be eligible for this course, as seniors they will be in the top half of their class and have a "B" average in English over the past two years.